 And, continuing the theme, another site of interest is the Darwin Military Museum at East Point, about a 10-minute drive from the centre of town.

 The museum was founded in the 1960s and has been collecting memorabilia from across the NT ever since.
-While there’s an exhibition focused on the Bombing of Darwin, other aspects of the territory’s military history is also covered.
+While there’s an exhibition focused on the Bombing of Darwin, other aspects of the territory’s military history are also covered.

 There’s an indoor section that has been set up inside an original concrete command post bunker, but there are also lots of vehicles and armaments on display in the outdoor area around it.